A massive cruise season for Dunedin is set to start today and tourism operators think the city is up to the challenge.

 Sun Princess arrives in Port Chalmers at 7.15 a.m. today, signalling the start of cruise ship season expected to bring 87 cruise ships to the city with a total capacity of 250,000 people.

 This includes December 22 when two ships - one of them the largest cruise ship to visit New Zealand, Ovation of the Seas - are set to arrive, making it the city's busiest day for cruise ship visits.

-It was also in the process of installing six new bollards, which could each hold 150 tonnes as opposed to the previous 70 tonnes, and two ''breast line'' bollards so it could accommodate much larger ships.
+It was also in the process of installing six new bollards, which could each hold 150 tons as opposed to the previous 70 tons, and two ''breast line'' bollards so it could accommodate much larger ships.